ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ```
 2. The second method is to use the [IBM Cloud console](https://console.bluemix.net).
 In the overview, navigate to your app, click on its entry to open the details and then go to **Logs**.
 Current logs are shown with the most recent at the bottom.
 On the upper right you can search for an entry or filter by log type.
 Selecting **Application (APP)**
 ![](images/solution12/Dashboard_LogsFilter.png)
 3. The Log Analysis service offers access to the logs.
 In contrast to the first two, more historial logs from all the apps in a space are available.
 The logs can be accessed, searched and visualized using a browser-based UI (Kibana dashboard).
-Using the IBM Cloud dashboard, navigate to **App Name > Logs > Advanced view **.
+Using the IBM Cloud dashboard, navigate to **App Name > Logs > View in Kibana** view.
 [For details see this section in the Log Analysis documentation](https://console.bluemix.net/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#launch_Kibana).

 ## Search and Analyze Logs